Visit the museum’s website for programs: ushmm.org/online-calendar

 https://ncholocaustcouncilworkshops.org/

-Register for fall programs from the NC Council on the Holocaust Now!
-More will be announced soon, so stay tuned for more opportunities to learn about resources that can help you teach about the Holocaust.
+Stay tuned for opportunities to learn about resources that can help you teach about the Holocaust.

 https://drive.google.com/file/d/1UDFmfPJx5GB1GrCYZDEMaV5-3VZEIOBV/view?pli=1